The House is Almost Yours

 - Fire and other insurance policies

-Closing on the home happens when the steps of the escrow are finished.
-All payments owed and fees are collected and paid off at this time (covering expenses such as title insurance, inspections, real estate commissions).
-You'll then secure the title to the home and the title insurance gets dispersed as stated in the escrow instructions.
+Closing on the house happens when all of the procedures of the escrow are done.
+All outstanding payments and fees are taken and paid off at this time (covering expenses such as title insurance, inspections, real estate commissions).
+You'll then secure the title to the home and the title insurance gets issued as outlined in the escrow instructions.

 The Escrow Holder Will:

-- Comply with the bank's guidelines as noted in the escrow agreement
+- Meet the bank's guidelines as outlined in the escrow agreement

-- Prorate interest, insurance, tax and other payments according to instructions
+- Prorate interest, insurance, tax and other payments according to guidelines

-- Record deeds and other legal documents as instructed
+- Record deeds and other paperwork as instructed

 - Obtain title insurance policy

-- Close escrow when all instructions of seller and buyer are met
+- Close escrow when all terms of agreement of seller and buyer have been met

-- Offer advice - the escrow holder stays at an impartial, third-party status
+- Advise you - the escrow holder has to remain an impartial, third-party status

 The Escrow Holder Will: